 Flip the salmon once and continue cooking with the lid closed, another 5-8 minutes.
-To ensure it is properly cooked, I like to use an instant read thermometer, like the Yoder Smokers Maverick PT-75.
-Fully-cooked fish should have an internal temperature of at least 145 degrees F. If you get much past 160 degrees F, you risk drying out your fish.
+To ensure it is properly cooked, I like to use an instant read thermometer, like the Maverick PT-75.
+Fully-cooked fish should have an internal temperature of at least 145°F. If you get much past 160°F, you risk drying out your fish.

-Placed the cooked salmon on grill and you can either serve it hot, or if you prefer to eat later for lunch, cool it in the fridge.
+Place the cooked salmon on the grill, and you can either serve it hot, or if you prefer to eat later for lunch, cool it in the fridge.

 On top of my bed of greens, I placed one cup of dressed barley, as many Casteltravano olives as I felt like (a lot), about a 2 or 3 Tablespoons of Feta, sliced cucumbers, and one quartered boiled egg.
 I kept the salmon and the dressing on the side to keep my salad fresh in my Yeti Daytrip Lunch Bag before devouring it the next day!